dariopellegrini/kdone-website/read.md

 ```

 ## Queries
-Query are available using get parameters on model attributes.
+Queries are available using get parameters on model attributes.
 `games?players=1`.
 ```json
 [